An Empirical Study of Quantum Dynamics as a Ground State Problem with Neural Quantum States: Introduction

-The aforementioned limitations of VQE motivate us to approach the Feynman-Kitaev Hamiltonian through one of the most successful methods to solve the ground state problem: variational Monte Carlo (VMC)~\citep{becca2017quantum}, which aims to solve the problem $\min_{\vb*{\theta}} \expval*{\hat{H}}{\Psi_{\vb*{\theta}}}/\braket{\Psi_{\vb*{\theta}}}$ (for any Hamiltonian $\hat{H}$), where $\ket{\Psi_{\vb*{\theta}}}$ is a variational wave function, parameterised by some parameters $\vb*{\theta}$.
-VMC stands out because it takes advantage of the usual sparsity of the Hamiltonian, and the fact that the ground state usually lies in a so-called ``small corner'' of the Hilbert space, meaning that only a small subset of elements of the Hilbert space basis is needed to accurately characterise the ground state (see more details about VMC in~\cref{sec:nqs}).
+The aforementioned limitations of the standard VQE motivate us to approach the Feynman-Kitaev Hamiltonian through one of the most successful methods to solve the ground state problem: variational Monte Carlo (VMC)~\citep{becca2017quantum}, which aims to solve the problem $\min_{\vec{\theta}} \expval*{\hat{H}}{\Psi_{\vec{\theta}}}/\braket{\Psi_{\vec{\theta}}}$ (for any Hamiltonian $\hat{H}$), where $\ket{\Psi_{\vec{\theta}}}$ is a variational wave function, parameterised by some parameters $\vec{\theta}$.
+VMC stands out because it does not compute the variational energy exactly; instead, VMC estimates the variational energy in a computationally efficient manner, by taking advantage of the fact that Hamiltonians that describe local interactions tend to follow an area-law scaling for the entanglement~\citep{eisert2010} (with notable exceptions~\citep{Vitagliano2010}), which ultimately means that only a small subset of elements of the Hilbert space basis is needed to accurately characterise the ground state (see more details about VMC in~\cref{sec:nqs}).